Texarkanine/inquirerjs-checkbox-search/CONTRIBUTING.md

 2. Make your changes following our coding standards
 3. Add or update tests as needed
-4. Run the test suite: `npm test`
-5. Run type checking: `npm run typecheck`
-6. Run linting: `npm run lint`
-7. Build the project: `npm run build`
+4. Build the project: `npm run build`
+5. Run the test suite: `npm test`

 ### Testing